Muhammad al-Mahdi: Shia community

 At the time, the occultation of al-Mahdi was likely not a radical change for his followers.
 Indeed, the tenth and eleventh Imams were already effectively in occultation for the majority of the Shia, as both Imams were held nearly isolated in Samarra by the Abbasid caliphs.
 It also appears that the idea of occultation was a well-established concept for the Shia and the related traditions were already in circulation among them.
 These traditions forecasted the occultation and rise of a future Imam, referred to as al-Qa'im (lit. 'he who will rise') and less frequently as al-Mahdi.
 These traditions were appropriated by various Shia sects in different periods.
 For instance, they were used by the Waqifites to argue that Musa al-Kazim, the seventh Imam, had not died but was in occultation.
-Even earlier, the now-extinct Kaysanites denied the death of Muḥammad ibn al-Hanafiyya and awaited his return.
+Even earlier, the now-extinct Kaysanites denied the death of Muhammad ibn al-Hanafiyya and awaited his return.